 If you go through an overhead squat and you have tight hip flexors, you won’t be able to go as deep as you can when squatting.
 Shifting to one side also affects the activation, endurance and strength of the gluteus maximus.
 Your glutes being inhibited or affected by hip flexors tightness will result in a multitude of issues when it comes to performance and injuries in the knee, hip and back.

 It’s important to remember that stretching is not enough.
-As mentioned, there are two muscles that we should focus on and stretching is not sufficient.
+There are two muscles that we should focus on and stretching is not sufficient.
 You will need a multiple of modalities to fix tight hip flexors.

 If you want to instantly release your hip flexors for more strength, better health and all-day energy, then check out the Unlock Your Hip Flexors program HERE.